rmsap/phoenixlang/README.md

 ## Roadmap & Vision

-Phase 1 (core language), Phase 2.2 (native compilation via Cranelift), and Phase 2.6 (module system and visibility) are complete.
-Phase 2.3 (garbage collection and runtime) is the active work, with a WebAssembly backend and JavaScript interop sequenced after it.
-Planned beyond that: async/await with structured concurrency, typed database queries, refinement types, and first-class reactivity for a full-stack web language.
+Phase 1 (core language), Phase 2.2 (native compilation via Cranelift), Phase 2.6 (module system and visibility), and Phase 2.3 (tracing GC, runtime, and `defer` syntax) are complete.
+Phase 2.7 (benchmark suite) is the active work — sequenced ahead of Phase 2.4 (WebAssembly target) so the native GC has a measured baseline before a second `GcHeap` impl arrives.
+JavaScript interop, async/await with structured concurrency, typed database queries, refinement types, and first-class reactivity for a full-stack web language follow.

 See **[Roadmap](docs/roadmap.md)** for the implementation timeline and **[Language Vision](docs/vision.md)** for designs of planned features.